CExA-project/ddc/paper/paper.md

 The FFT and splines components both operate on specialized dimensions provided by DDC: `UniformPointSampling` and `NonUniformPointSampling`.

 - FFT extension: This component wraps the Kokkos-fft library to provide labelled semantics for the discrete Fourier transform (DFT).
 It converts data between a uniform sampling and Fourier coefficients in the Fourier basis.
 Depending on the transformation direction, the input array is defined over `UniformPointSampling`, while the output is defined over `PeriodicPointSampling`, which represents the Fourier dimension in DDC.
 - Splines extension: Similar to FFT, this component provides a spline transform, converting between sampled data and B-spline coefficients in a spline basis.
-Depending on the transformation direction, the input array is defined over `UniformPointSampling` or `NonUniformPointSampling`, while the output is defined over `UniformBSplines` or `NonUniformBSplines`.
-(TODO: add a citation)
+Depending on the transformation direction, the input array is defined over `UniformPointSampling` or `NonUniformPointSampling`, while the output is defined over `UniformBSplines` or `NonUniformBSplines` [@10820764].

 ### DDC pdi